 At Loyola Univeristy Chicago, we have weekly and daily opportunities to celebrate the Eucharist.
 Please see our Liturgy Schedule for a Mass at one of our campuses.

-- More about the Sacrament of Penance and Reconciliation, click here.
+For more information about the Sacrament of Penance and Reconciliation, click here.

-- How to make a good confession, click here.
+To learn how to make a good confession, click here.